J-Stars Victory VS: Reception

-The game was given a review score of 32/40 by Famitsu.
 Following its first week of release, the PS3 version of the game sold 118,240 units in Japan while the Vita version sold 97,821 units.
 Japanese sales tracker Media Create reported that the PS3 version of the game sold through 86.55% of its shipment, while the Vita version sold through 89.25% of its shipment.
 For a multiplatform release, the Vita version did well, Media Create says.

 Richard Eisenbeis of Kotaku praised the game's roster for taking from many different series and how each character has a unique fighting style.
 However, he said that despite this each character plays the same, with strong, weak and knockdown attacks, and titled his review "J-Stars Victory VS Gets Real Old Real Fast".
 He also noted the lack of a meaningful plot in the story mode.

 The western PlayStation 4 release has a score of 61 on Metacritic while the PlayStation Vita version has a 74; both indicating mixed or average reviews.
 IGN awarded it a score of 5.0 out of 10, saying "Despite a great cast of characters, J-Stars Victory Vs.+ fails to leverage their charm on or off the battlefield".